 Have you noticed white scales on your sink, shower or bathtub?
 Or even your glassware with white spots that look so unclean but no amount of extra washing clear it out.
 Also, your new t-shirt doesn’t take much time to turn into a dull old one.
 If these types of stain are common at your home then you can conclude that your water is hard.
 To avoid hard water from ruining your clothes and other home items where there is water contact, you should immediately look for water softeners at your local market or online.
-But don’t forget to check more water softener reviews check more water softener reviews on Home Fascination before investing in a system.
+But don’t forget to check more water softener reviews before investing in a system.
 Now, let’s jump into our article on measuring water hardness.

 But what is the hardness of water?

 When the mineral content of water is high, it can be considered as hard water.
 There can be two types of hardness: